paulvinell/Knowledge_Extraction_Noise/README.md

 The point is not to merely copy the weights, it is just about achieving the same decision boundaries.

 **Does it work?**
-No. But the code might be fun to look at anyway.
+[It depends](https://paulvinell.github.io/research/2020/06/01/knowledge-extraction-noise.html); it often decreases validation loss a little (before increasing it), sometimes it can increase validation accuracy.
+Despite the fact that it doesn't work particularly well, the code might be fun to look at anyway.

 **How does it work?**
 There are two training variants in the code.